srujana-yadav2005/tirumala-pilgrim-prediction/README.md

 🔮 Future Scope
 - Use advanced models like Random Forest
 - Add more features such as weather
 - Develop real-time prediction system

 ▶️ How to Run
-Install required libraries and run the script:
+-Make sure Python is installed, install the required libraries using pip, and run the main file using python main.py to see the predictions and visualizations.

-pip install pandas matplotlib seaborn scikit-learn
-python main.py

-📄 License
-This project is for academic purposes.
+👩‍💻 Author
+Srujana Yadav